 Congress, in creating the military justice system, established three types of courts-martial:

 A summary court-martial (SCM) is the least formal of the three types of courts-martial and the least protective of a soldier’s rights.
 The SCM is a streamlined trial process involving only one officer who theoretically performs the prosecutorial, defense counsel, judicial, and panel member (juror) functions.
 The purpose of this type of court-martial is to dispose promptly of relatively minor offenses.
 Since the SCM is a streamlined procedure providing fewer protections and rights, the maximum possible punishment is very limited.
 Furthermore, it may try only enlisted personnel and only those who consent to be tried by SCM.

 Special courts-martial generally try offenses that are considered misdemeanors.
 The formality and procedural protections are much more involved in a special court-martial as opposed to a summary court-martial.
 Convening authorities can refer a case to two types of special courts-martial: those consisting of a military judge and four members (although the accused can later elect to trial by military judge alone); and those consisting of a military judge alone.

 A general court-martial is the highest trial level in military law and is reserved for the most serious offenses.
 It is characterized as a felony court and may try anyone subject to the UCMJ, including; enlisted members, warrant officers, and commissioned officers.

-Our Colorado Springs veteran lawyers have significant experience in handling courts-martial, reprimands, separation boards, and investigations.
-Kanthaka Group is a law practice and business consulting organization based on time-honored legal practices and ethical principles.
+Our Colorado Springs military lawyers have significant experience in handling courts-martial, reprimands, military divorce, separation boards, and investigations.
+Kanthaka Group is a law practice based on time-honored legal practices and ethical principles.